rolfen/api-tester/README.md

 ### Api.js

-Provides a helper function for sending requests to an API, useful for testing.
+Provides a helper function for making requests to a web API.

 POST Example: